agmvandenenden/archimate_training/README.md

 # archimate_training

-This project contains some references for the language Archimate
+This project contains some reference diagrams for the language Archimate

-The references are described using the tool Archi
+These diagrams are modelled in **Archimate** using the tool **Archi**.